Adamaya/pipeline_implementation_with_k8s_-_jenkins/README.md

 automation is required everywhere create and test a deployment using kubernetes orchestration tool and jenkins pipeline.

 ## Steps:
-### 1. Create container image that’s has Jenkins installed  using dockerfile and 2.
-When we launch this image, it should automatically starts Jenkins service in the container.
+to create it firstly we need to create container image that’s has Jenkins installed using dockerfile and that image must be configured in such a way that whenever we launch this image, it should automatically starts Jenkins service in the container. following script is the Dockerfile sctipt to build image

 - Dockerfile of jenkins-k8s
 **Note:**- add your minikube credential

 ```
 FROM centos
 RUN yum install wget -y